bolkedebruin/msgraphfs/README.md

 # MSGraphFS

-This python package is a fsspec based filesystem-like interface to drive exposed through the Microsoft graph API (OneDrive, Sharepoint, etc).
+This python package is a fsspec based filesystem-like interface to drives exposed through the Microsoft graph API (OneDrive, Sharepoint, etc).

 see: